fernahh/nabbyl-server/readme.md

 1. Fork this repository to your own GitHub account and then clone it to your local device
 2. Install dependencies using NPM: `npm install`
-3. Make the necessary changes and ensure that the tests are passing using `npm testP
+3. Make the necessary changes and ensure that the tests are passing using `npm test`
 4. Send a pull request